Ancient furniture: Oshiire

-Other and Materials
+Other and materials

 Japanese households also had family shrines called butsudan.
 Other than reading stands, writing stands, headrests, Kimono racks, and armrests, there was no other furniture in Japan.
 Most furniture would not be decorated unless it was lacquered.
 Despite the fact that bamboo was common in the furniture of India and China, bamboo was not common in Japanese furniture.

 History

 Japanese furniture generally did not have legs or stands.
 All furniture was low, remaining within reach of a person sitting on the floor.
 This was because most Japanese people sat on the floor instead of using chairs or tables.
-In many parts of the world, cultures sat on the floor instead of using chairs and tables in order to gain easier movement and look at the world from a different perspective.
+In many parts of the world, cultures sat on the floor instead of using chairs and tables to gain easier movement and look at the world from a different perspective.
 Since the Yayoi period, people have lived in pit dwellings.
 Eventually, houses started to be built out of timber with its bark unshaven.
 These houses would have antechambers made for women.
 The antechamber was separated from the rest of the world by doors made of curtains and window blinds made of grass called sudare.
 Beds would be made by stacking mushiro mats and then spreading the mats with a fusuma quilt.